 Skills-based Professional Development Opportunities

-Discover Ideas to Implement a Skills-based Approach
+Discover Ideas to Implement a

-Register for our October 12th webinar, "Confident Me: A Free Middle School Self-Esteem Program."
+Archived webinar: "Confident Me: A Free Middle School Self-Esteem Program."
 The program uses skills-based health education and focuses on challenging unrealistic socio-cultural ideals of appearance, reducing appearance comparison, media literacy and more.

 Attend SHAPE America's health education workshop, "Primer for Teaching a Skills-based Approach in Health Education."
 Learn the fundamentals of a skills-based approach.
 The workshop focuses on developing student proficiency in the skills of the NHES.